mendix/docs/content/developerportal/collaborate/stories.md

 ![](attachments/import-export.png)

 In Mendix, it is always possible to export data from your app project.
-If you select **Export a single sprint to Excel**, you can edit the sprint and then import it back to save the changes.
+If you select **Export a single sprint to Excel**, you can edit the Sprint and then import it back to save the changes.

 If you select **Updates stories from Excel**, you can use an an Excel sheet from a previous export as a template for the import.
 The Developer Portal recognizes items by using the **ID** column.
 The imported content will appear as stories for your app project.